 To facilitate a discussion environment for .NET developers and IT professionals focusing on building real-world solutions using the Microsoft.NET platform.
 To provide the opportunity for members to share knowledge and participate in advanced technological discussions with other local community members and other industry recognized leaders.

-Matt has more than 15 years of professional experience building enterprise web and windows application using Microsoft technologies.
-Matt's current role is as an application architect with Sogeti USA.
+Matt has more than 20 years of professional experience building enterprise web and windows application using Microsoft technologies.
+Matt's current role is as a Senior Manager with Sogeti USA.
 Matt has worked in multiple industries, and has used many different technologies throughout his career.

 Brian Olson has 15 years experience building web software using the Microsoft platform.
 Brian has developed solutions using ASP.NET, Adobe Flex, SQL Server, and ESRI GIS Server software.
 While he enjoys working with some non-Microsoft tools such as Node.js, the .Net platform is his primary tool of choice.
 Brian is primarily responsible for the maintenance of the OmahaMTG web site and any questions should be directed to him.